[NON-CONSTITUTIONAL] - Arbitrum Research and Development Collective [Term 2]

 The ArbitrumDAO may approve and implement a Non-Constitutional AIP to change the rules governing future ARDC elections, but the AIP process may not be used to intervene in an ongoing election.

-Furthermore, a separate document containing the election templates for the Supervisory Council and respective seats, designed to guide prospective applicants through the application process for their respective roles within the ARDC [V2], will be published.
+Furthermore, please find the election templates for the Supervisory Council and respective seats, designed to guide prospective applicants through the application process, as well as details regarding timelines on the published Notion site here.
+Interested applicants are encouraged to join the ARDC V2 Election chat on Telegram here.

 Checks & Balances